wmhunt1/StoreApp/README.md

 ## Functionality:
-* Add a new customer
+* Add a new customer : Check
 * Search customers by name
 * Display details of an order
 * Place orders to store locations for customers